 Logging: The ability to leverage central S3 bucket for CloudTrail and Config logs.

 Service Control Policies (SCP): By utilizing AWS Landing Zone, you can ensure that local password policies are not be modified and CloudTrail logs are not deleted or stopped.

 Security, Monitoring and Alerting: Set up notifications for Security Group, console sign-in failures, root logins, and costly EC2 instance types.

 How do we govern a multi-account environment with automation?
 With AWS Config we can automatically enable, configure rules and aggregate dashboards, which will help highlight non-compliant/compliant resources.

 AWS Landing Zone is automatically configured to receive alerts on non-compliant resources.
 We can also go one step further and build an option to remediate resources that are non-compliant utilizing AWS CloudWatch and Lambda.

 If you need help in streamlining accounts, enhancing transparency and manageability of deployments, contact us today.

 Learn how to implement AWS Landing Zone for secure multi-AWS account management with best practices and automation.
-Register for our Upcoming Webinar to learn more.
+Watch On-Demand Webinar to learn more.